2007 Texas A&M Aggies football team: Montana State

 The 2007 Division I-AA Montana State Bobcats are led by coach Rob Ash, who became the school's 31st head football coach on June 11, 2007.
-Ash replaced Mike Kramer, who coached at Montana State from 1989–2006, but was fired after five current and former Bobcat players were arrested within the same year.
+Ash replaced Mike Kramer, who coached at Montana State from 1989 to 2006, but was fired after five current and former Bobcat players were arrested within the same year.

 The Bobcats have played notably against some of their Big 12 opponents.
 In 2004, they nearly defeated Oklahoma State at the Cowboys' home field, until the Cowboys pushed hard for a 15–10 win.
 In their 2006 season opener, the Bobcats defeated the Colorado Buffaloes 19–10 on the Buffaloes' home field, pulling off one of the season's biggest upsets in college football.

 In the game, quarterback Stephen McGee, whose yardage came primarily from option keepers, rushed for 121 yards on nine carries and made 2 touchdown runs, one for 65 yards.
 He completed 10 of his 20 passes for only 112 yards; his longest completion was 23 yards.
 Freshman backup quarterback Jerrod Johnson replaced McGee in the fourth quarter and made the only scoring pass in the game (17 yards to Terrence McCoy) with 80 seconds left in the game.
 The A&M defense, especially the secondary, did not perform well, allowing Montana State to compile a 304 passing yards and complete 26 of 48 passes.
 In the 2006 season, only Texas Tech and Missouri threw for more yards against the Aggies.
 The A&M defense allowed the Bobcats to gain a total of 403 yards.
 Notable plays by the Bobcats included an 83-yard scoring drive on 13 plays on their opening possession and a 50-yard reception by receiver Josh Lewis late in the second half.
 The Bobcats, however, missed three field goals and lost a fumble in A&M territory.